Improving Multimodal Large Language Models Using Continual Learning: Introduction

 \section{Introduction}

-Advances in integrating visual information with large language models (LLMs) have led to the development of multimodal large language models (MLLMs), excelling at many vision-language (VL) tasks~\cite{wu2023visual,yang2023mm, li2023blip,alayrac2022flamingo,vicuna2023, driess2023palm,zhu2023minigpt,liu2023llava,luo2023cheap,koh2023grounding,lin2023vila,liu2023improved}.
-Recent studies converge on a general recipe for developing MLLMs: Alignment of LLM token embeddings with visual embeddings followed by instruction-tuning on VL tasks like visual question answering (VQA)~\cite{liu2023llava}.
-However, creating an MLLM often degrades the LLM's natural language understanding (NLU) and generation (NLG) performance, a phenomenon known as catastrophic forgetting~\cite{li2023blip,driess2023palm}.
-For instance, PaLM-E experienced an 87\% drop in NLG performance over the base LLM~\cite{driess2023palm}.
-Similar forgetting has been noted for LLaVA~\cite{lin2023vila}, but little work has addressed understanding and mitigating this issue.
-Multimodal LLMs are designed in part to serve as general multimodal understanding models~\cite{lin2024vila,mckinzie2024mm1}.
-They must therefore perform well not only on vision-language data, but also retain their linguistic or text-only performance.
+Advances in integrating visual information with large language models (LLMs) have led to the development of multimodal large language models (MLLMs), excelling at many vision-language (VL) tasks~\citep{wu2023visual, yang2023mm, li2023blip, alayrac2022flamingo, vicuna2023, driess2023palm, zhu2023minigpt, liu2023llava, luo2023cheap, koh2023grounding, lin2023vila,liu2023improved}.
+Recent studies converge on a general recipe for developing MLLMs: Alignment of LLM token embeddings with visual embeddings followed by instruction-tuning on VL tasks like visual question answering (VQA)~\citep{liu2023llava}. {However, creating an MLLM often degrades the LLM's natural language understanding (NLU) and generation (NLG) performance~\citep{li2023blip,driess2023palm}.
+This phenomenon of the sudden degradation in previously learned capabilities as a result of progressive training is known as catastrophic forgetting~\citep{mccloskey1989catastrophic}}.
+For instance, {the multimodal} PaLM-E experienced an 87\% {\textit{relative} drop in performance on a range of NLG tasks compared to} its unimodal base LLM~\citep{driess2023palm}. {Recent approaches towards MLLMs, such as LLaVA, notably also suffer from the loss of linguistic abilities~\citep{liu2023llava,lin2024vila}.
+This degradation occurs primarily due to the significant distribution shift when adapting LLMs, originally trained on text-only tasks, to multimodal vision-language (VL) contexts.
+Limiting this degradation by freezing the LLM, training secondary modules~\citep{dai2024instructblip,koh2023grounding,zhu2023minigpt} underperforms fully adapted approaches like LLaVA and precludes emergent multimodal capabilities like in-context learning ~\citep{yu2023mm,lin2024vila}.
+Linguistic forgetting, therefore, is pervasive in the multimodal adaptation of LLMs, with limited work on studying this phenomenon and developing methods to efficiently mitigate it.}

+{We posit that a practical MLLM must excel in both purely text-based \textit{and} vision-language tasks.
+In real-world scenarios, users frequently alternate between text-only and multimodal queries in multi-turn interactions -- interacting with multimodal systems by asking questions in text, then refining it with an image, or vice versa~\citep{chen2024tomgpt,chen2024we}.
+Moreover, strong linguistic understanding remains essential for performative responses even inside multimodal prompts~\citep{lin2023vila}.
+To address these challenges, we propose employing Continual Learning (CL) approaches, explicitly developed to mitigate catastrophic forgetting arising from shifting task distributions~\citep{parisi2019continual}.
+Because the introduction of visual information constitutes a significant distributional shift, studying MLLM adaptation within a CL framework is natural, and facilitates preservation of linguistic capabilities.}